ZebraSeller/Youtube-Cards-Colorizer/README.md

 # Youtube-Cards-Colorizer
- Colorizes youtube video cards based on criterias
+ A Chrome Extension that colorizes youtube video cards based on criterias